Pencil: United States

 Munroe's method of making pencils was painstakingly slow, and in the neighbouring town of Acton, a pencil mill owner named Ebenezer Wood set out to automate the process at his own pencil mill located at Nashoba Brook.
 He used the first circular saw in pencil production.
 He constructed the first of the hexagon- and octagon-shaped wooden casings.
 Ebenezer did not patent his invention and shared his techniques with anyone.
 One of those was Eberhard Faber, which built a factory in New York and became the leader in pencil production.

 Joseph Dixon, an inventor and entrepreneur involved with the Tantiusques graphite mine in Sturbridge, Massachusetts, developed a means to mass-produce pencils.
 By 1870, The Joseph Dixon Crucible Company was the world's largest dealer and consumer of graphite and later became the contemporary Dixon Ticonderoga pencil and art supplies company.

-By the end of the 19th century, over 240,000 pencils were used each day in the US.
+By the end of the nineteenth century, over 240,000 pencils were used each day in the US.
 The favoured timber for pencils was Red Cedar as it was aromatic and did not splinter when sharpened.
-In the early 20th century supplies of Red Cedar were dwindling so that pencil manufacturers were forced to recycle the wood from cedar fences and barns to maintain supply.
+In the early twentieth century supplies of Red Cedar were dwindling so that pencil manufacturers were forced to recycle the wood from cedar fences and barns to maintain supply.

 One effect of this was that "during World War II rotary pencil sharpeners were outlawed in Britain because they wasted so much scarce lead and wood, and pencils had to be sharpened in the more conservative manner – with knives."

 It was soon discovered that incense cedar, when dyed and perfumed to resemble Red Cedar, was a suitable alternative.
 Most pencils today are made from this timber, which is grown in managed forests.
 Over 14 billion pencils are manufactured worldwide annually.
 Less popular alternatives to cedar include basswood and alder.

 In Southeast Asia, the wood Jelutong may be used to create pencils (though the use of this rainforest species is controversial).
 Environmentalists prefer the use of Pulai – another wood native to the region in pencil manufacturing.

 Eraser attachment

-On March 30, 1858, Hymen Lipman received the first patent for attaching an eraser to the end of a pencil.
+On 30 March 1858, Hymen Lipman received the first patent for attaching an eraser to the end of a pencil.
 In 1862, Lipman sold his patent to Joseph Reckendorfer for $100,000, who went on to sue pencil manufacturer Faber-Castell for infringement.
 In Reckendorfer v.
 Faber (1875), the Supreme Court of the United States ruled against Reckendorfer, declaring the patent invalid.